-Important: If the problem is with a laptop, then you can go to the laptop manufacture site and from your laptop support page.
+Important: If the problem is with a laptop, then you can go to the laptop manufacturer site and from your laptop support page.
 You will get all the required driver’s download links.
-To install all display related drivers.
+To install all display-related drivers.

 In my case, I am using LG 22MP68VQ Monitor.
 And, LG provides an OnScreen Control software for it.
 That helps to manage the Monitor refresh rate, brightness, and everything else.

 Step 2.
 If the monitor driver file is in .exe format.
 Then, you can directly run it and install it on your PC or laptop.
-But, if it is an INF file, then you can use the device manager to update.
+But, if it is an INF file, then you can use the device manager to update it.

 Update Monitors Driver using Device Manager

 Click on Device Manager.